alasdairforsythe/tokenmonster/README.md

 Large and sub-optimal vocabularies lead to the waste of computational and memory resources in language models.
 By switching to TokenMonster, you can potentially achieve the same or better performance with a vocabulary that is half or even a quarter of the size.

 TokenMonster can train and generate an optimal vocabulary on a 1 GB dataset within 24 hours on a typical desktop.
-440 [prebuilt vocabularies](#prebuilt-vocabularies) are provided, as well as tools to train your own vocabularies & implementations in Go, Python & Javascript for tokenization and detokenization using the prebuilt or your own vocabularies.
+442 [pretrained vocabularies](#pretrained-vocabularies) are provided, as well as tools to train your own vocabularies & implementations in Go, Python & Javascript for tokenization and detokenization using the pretrained or your own vocabularies.

 You can [test TokenMonster in your browser here](https://bot.co/tokenmonster/), tokenizing live in native Javascript.

-TokenMonster can also import existing vocabularies from other tokenizers, allowing you to take advantage of TokenMonster's fast, ungreedy tokenization whilst still using the existing vocabulary your model was trained with.
-Here is [how to import GPT2 Tokenizer](./yaml_guide/convert_gpt2tokenizer.py), and [here it is running in TokenMonster](https://bot.co/tokenmonster/gpt2tokenizer.html).
-The tokens and their IDs are identical to the original, but it tokenizes faster and can tokenize the same text with fewer tokens.
-Although if you have the option, you should always use a TokenMonster trained vocabulary as they are much more efficient.

 TokenMonster is a novel approach to tokenization with broad-ranging use potential, but its primary motivation is to improve the training, inference and context-length of large language models.
 By using a more optimal vocabulary and ungreedy tokenization algorithm, text can be represented with 35% fewer tokens compared to other modern tokenizing methods, increasing the speed of inference, training and the length of text by over 50%.
 [See for yourself](https://bot.co/tokenmonster/).

+You can also import existing vocabularies from other tokenizers, allowing you to take advantage of TokenMonster's fast, ungreedy tokenization whilst still using the existing vocabulary your model was trained for.
+TokenMonster vocabularies for GPT2 Tokenizer and LLaMa Tokenizer are included.

 ## Features
 - Outperforms other tokenization algorithms in every area ([benchmark](./benchmark))